youngjin1106/Sales_prediction/README.md

 Business problem: Forcasting future sales of outlet stores based on informational data gathered by the stores.

 Source:[The source of the dataset](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/)

-Data: That dat used can be found in the link.
-C:\Users\jhugh\OneDrive\Desktop\Coding Dojo\sales_predictions (1).csv This data provides outlet sizes, year established and tier of outlets.
+Data: That dat used can be found in the link. /Users/youngjinjang/Desktop/DOJO coding information/week 1/sales_predictions.csv.
+This data provides outlet sizes, year established and tier of outlets.
 Along with that it provides the data on the items being sold with relevent data to use on each item.

 Methods: